nanoservicesforge/docs/docs-app/docs/docs/building/core.md

     └── lib.rs
 ```

-As the program grows you will tend to structure your program over multiple files, however, for the example, we will keep everything in `lib.rs`.
-The `lib.rs` file will contain the following code:
+As the program grows you will tend to structure your program over multiple files; however, for the purposes of demonstration, we will keep everything in `lib.rs` which contains the following code:

 ```rust
 use nanoservices_utils::errors::{NanoServiceError, NanoServiceErrorStatus};